Perl-Apollo/Corinna/rfc/roles.md

 }
 ```

-Any slots declared in the role are completely private unless standard
+Any fields declared in the role are completely private unless standard
-slot attributes are used.
+field attributes are used.

 ```perl
 role SomeRole {